 For unlicensed LPWAN networks, LoRa seems to be the winner in the US, but still faces challenges to wide-spread adoption.
 In the coming year, I expect one or more large companies to double down and really drive LoRa forward.

-For licensed LPWAN networks, NB-IoT promises to address many use cases.
+For licensed LPWAN networks, NB-IoT promises to address many Applications.
 However, though carriers have made announcements about NB-IoT’s readiness, from personal experience, I’ve seen that the geographic coverage, ease of use and reliability are still works in progress.
 I expect 2020 to be the year in which carriers achieve the necessary build-out to support wide-spread usage.

 To fully capitalize on inexpensive, low-power, wide-area networks, you need the sensors with the requisite radios (e.g. a LoRa chipset) to be able to use the given connectivity protocol.
 As LPWAN infrastructure is being built out, an increasing number of companies are offering sensors for LoRa and NB-IoT which is driving down the cost of IoT systems in tandem with the network.
 Even beyond network-specific components, hardware manufacturing generally continues to become cheaper, become more reliable and have a faster timeline from ideation-to-production.